The Timeless Children: Plot

 The Master persuades the Doctor to join him on Gallifrey, where he forces her to enter the Matrix.
 He shows her the secret history of Gallifrey and its native Shobogans.
 Tecteun, a space explorer, found a "timeless child" with the capacity to regenerate.
 She adopted the child and studied her, successfully grafting her regeneration capacity into the Shobogans, transforming them into Time Lords; they chose to limit a Time Lord's regenerations to twelve.
-The Master reveals that the Doctor is the "timeless child".
+The Master reveals that the Doctor is the "timeless child."
 Tecteun and the child were inducted into a clandestine organisation called the Division, the details of which were redacted from the Matrix.
 The Doctor's memories were subsequently erased, prior to the childhood she remembers; only snippets remain, masked as the story of the Irish Garda Brendan.

 With the Doctor trapped in the Matrix, the Master lures Ashad to Gallifrey and shrinks him with his tissue compression eliminator, taking the Cyberium.
 With its knowledge and the bodies of the Time Lords he had killed on his arrival to Gallifrey, the Master creates a race of regenerating Cybermen, aiming to use them to take over the universe.
 In the Matrix, a vision of the Fugitive Doctor restores the Doctor’s belief in herself.
 The Doctor escapes by overloading the Matrix with all of her memories from her past incarnations.

 On board the Cyber-carrier, Bescot is killed, while Yaz and Graham successfully hide from the invading Cybermen in empty Cyber-armor.
 They subsequently save the lives of Ryan, Ethan, and Ko Sharmus from Cybermen forces sent to the planet by Ashad.
 The group gather and agree to go through the portal to Gallifrey.

 The Doctor regroups with her companions, and discovers Ashad's miniaturized body contains a "Death Particle" capable of destroying all organic life on a planet.
 The Doctor and her friends blow up the Cyber-carrier, destroying Ashad's army in the process and foiling his plot to rebuild the Cyber-Empire.
-Finding unused TARDISes, she programs one to take her allies home.
+Finding a TARDIS, she programs it to take her allies home.
 The Doctor takes one of Ko Sharmus' explosives to set off the particle.
 She is unable to trigger it when goaded by the Master, but Ko Sharmus appears and takes it, as penance for failing to suitably hide the Cyberium.
-The Doctor escapes in another TARDIS as the explosion consumes Gallifrey.
+The Doctor escapes in another TARDIS as the explosion consumes Gallifrey, as the Master escapes with his CyberMasters.

 The Doctor's allies arrive on contemporary Earth in their TARDIS.
 The Doctor lands the other TARDIS near her own, but as she prepares to take off, she is arrested by the Judoon and teleported to a prison located inside an asteroid.